Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 - Men shouldn’t go to therapy

-- Talking about problems with a therapist is a waste of time
+- Talking about certain challenges and problems with a therapist is a waste of time

-Regardless of where the myths originate, people can help others overcome mental health stigma on a larger scale in their schools, communities, and workplaces.
+Regardless of where the myths originate, people may help others overcome mental illness stigma on a larger scale in their schools, communities, and workplaces.
 You might become involved with local organizations or advocacy groups—or take steps in your everyday life by educating yourself about mental health, normalizing mental illness, and modeling healthy attitudes.

 Share evidence-based information with individuals who don't believe therapy can help them.
 Research shows that most people (about 75%) who undergo psychotherapy experience benefits like symptom relief and an improved quality of life.
 Depending on the specific mental illness, a combination of medication and therapy can be particularly effective, leading to significant symptom reduction in a large majority of patients.